AlemTuzlak/react-igniter/README.md

 ## What is new?

-Release v1.0.6 is out!
+Release v1.0.7 is out!
 New features include the following:

-1. Added shortcut for getting into component creation `rig component [name]`
+1. Added ignore config flag to component generator `rig component -i`
-2. Added shortcut for getting into api creation `rig api`
-3. Added shortcut for getting into router creation `rig router`
+1. Added ignore config flag to api generator `rig api -i`
+1. Added ignore config flag to router generator `rig router -i`
-4. Added shortcut for getting into config creation `rig config`
+1. Added ignore config flag to main generator `rig -i`

+If you need to create a component that is different than the standard config you set you can just run the command with the `-i` flag and it will ignore the config file.

 For a detailed list of features and changes per version visit the CHANGELOG.MD file.